Joe Gedeon (politician)

-Joe Gedeon is an American marketing executive and politician serving as a member of the Hawaii House of Representatives representing th 18th district since 2025.
+Michel Joseph "Joe" Gedeon is an American marketing executive and politician serving as a member of the Hawaii House of Representatives representing the 18th district since 2025.
 A Republican, he was appointed to succeed Gene Ward, who resigned due to health issues and died shortly after.
-Joe Gedeon has launched his campaign to retain the District 18 seat.
+Gedeon has launched his campaign to retain the District 18 seat.

 Early life and education

 Gedeon was raised in Hawaiʻi Kai, where he earned the rank of Eagle Scout.
 He attended Kamiloiki Elementary School, Niu Valley Intermediate, and graduated from Kaiser High School in 1997.
 He then graduated from Kapiʻolani Community College and ITT Technical Institute in San Diego.

 Career

 He is the co-founder of marketing and advertising companies JPG Hawaii and JPG Media.
 He was president of the Waikiki Rotary Club from 2016 to 2017, and is on the board of directors of the American Advertising Federation of Hawaiʻi and the Central YMCA.
-He has also been involved in the Chamber of Commerce Hawaii and the Hawaii Food Industry Association.
+He has also been involved in the Chamber of Commerce Hawaii, the Hawaii Lodging and Tourism Association, the Hawaii Food Industry Association and the Hawaii Restaurant Association.
 He is a former communications officer for Saint Louis School and produced and contributed to 808 State Update, a weekly conservative talk radio show.